Meet the Team

 Kasey Leger, MD, MSc

-Dr. Kasey Leger is an attending physician at Seattle Children's Hospital and an assistant professor of pediatrics at the University of Washington School of Medicine.
+Dr. Kasey Leger is the director of the Leukemia and Lymphoma Program, an attending physician at Seattle Children's Hospital and an assistant professor of pediatrics at the University of Washington School of Medicine.
 Her clinical interests focus on leukemia, lymphoma and cancer survivorship.

 Shan Lin, PhD